Social Security disability payments increased by 8.7% in 2023. See how much you can earn in this Social Security Disability Benefits Pay Chart guide.

 The SSA will base your SSDI payment on your average covered earnings over several years, known as your average indexed monthly earnings (AIME).
 A formula is then applied to your AIME to calculate your primary insurance amount (PIA)—Your PIA is the monthly benefit amount you will receive from SSA for your SSDI payments.

-There are several options on how you can find out what your PIA is from SSA:
+There are several options you can find out what your PIA is from SSA:

 - Use SSA’s Online Benefits Calculator